Kulas Previously Served as Wildcats Associate Head Coach

-The 2013 season marks the second as Associate Head Coach at Villanova for Fran Kulas, and his fourth overall with the program.
+The 2013-14 season marks the first as head coach and fourth overall for Fran Kulas, who was promoted to his current position in December 2013 after previously serving as the associate head coach for the past two years.
 Kulas, who is heavily involved in all aspects of the Wildcat program and additionally serves as the team's recruiting coordinator, is an experienced teacher of the game whose career has covered every facet of playing, coaching and directing programs at every level of soccer.

 In his first three seasons at Villanova, Kulas has helped the Wildcats emerge as one of the most competitive in the BIG EAST Conference, qualifying for the Big East Tournament in 2012 after finishing tied for 3rd in the Big East National Division.